flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/charts.md

     ![](../../assets/flypados3/pinned-charts-delete.png){loading=lazy width=70% align=left}
     Click on edit to unpin charts.
 Of course this can also be done by unchecking the pin symbol in the chart lists.

+You can also remove all pinned charts at once by clicking the `Remove All` button (trash can) above the charts.

 !!! block ""
     ![](../../assets/flypados3/pinned-charts-sort.png){loading=lazy width=30% align=left}
     Pinned charts can be sorted by selected one of the sort options.